lojayrivz/axiehelper-qr/README.md

 ### Installing Dependencies
 With Node.js installed, you can now install the required dependencies in order to run your discord bot

-Using the terminal Simply run this command in your discord bot folder to install the required dependencies:
+Using the terminal simply run this command in your discord bot folder to install the required dependencies:
 ```
 npm install
 ```